GeoscienceAustralia/anuga_core/docs/source/setup_anuga_script/index.rst

 model.
 Running the script will build the model, evolve the model and concurrently save the results.

-Setting up an ANUGA model involves six basic steps:
+Setting up an ANUGA model involves five basic steps: